Darkillexxx/webserver_test/README.md

 ## Project Purpose

-This project was created as a learning project to practice:
+This project was built to gain practical experience with:
 - Working with external APIs
-- Backend logic with Node.js
+- Basic backend logic with Node.js
 - User authentication
-- Frontend and backend interaction
+- Frontend and backend integration
-- Basic project structure and deployment

 ## Author